tallendev/uvm-eval/README.md

 sudo modprobe nvidia-uvm uvm_perf_fault_batch_count=${batch_size}

 ## Tools
-Several tools are used to assist with data collection, as all data is logged to the system logger.
-DMESG is too slow in the event of page fault collection\
+Several tools are used to assist with data collection, as all data is logged to the system logger. dmesg is too slow in the event of page fault collection

 ### Syslogger
 Move data from system log to file while application is running:\